 - 2.3.
-"O-Size" (Integral Universal ISOFIX Child Restraint Systems) is a category of Child Restraint

-System for use in all O-Size seating position of a vehicle O-Size ready vehicles, but not necessarily in all seating positions, as defined and approved according to Regulation No. 16 including its suitability for such a category of Child Restraint System.
-This does not preclude the fitting of such an O-Size Child Restraint System in specific ISOFIX seating positions specified by vehicle manufacturer according to regulation 16. - 2.4.
-"Integral" is a class of Child Restraint System, meaning that the child is restrained only by components which comprise the Child Restraint System (e.g. strap harness, shield, etc.), and not by means connected directly to the vehicle (e.g. seat belt). - 2.5.
+"2-Size" (Integral Universal ISOFIX Child Restraint Systems) is a category of Child Restraint System for use in all 2-Size ready vehicles, but not necessarily in all seating positions, as defined and approved according to Regulation No. 16 including its suitability for such a category of Child Restraint System. - 2.4.
+"Integral" is a class of Child Restraint System, meaning that the child is restrained only by components which comprise the Child Restraint System (e.g. strap harness, shield, etc.), and not by means connected directly to the vehicle (e.g.; seat belt). - 2.5.
 "ISOFIX" is a system that provides a method of connecting a Child Restraint System to a vehicle.
 It is based on two vehicle anchorages and two corresponding attachments on the Child Restraint System in conjunction with a means to limit the pitch rotation of the Child Restraint System.
-All three vehicle anchorage [and the vehicle floor contact area surface] are to be approved according to Regulation No. 14.

-2.6.
-"ISOFIX Universal" is an ISOFIX comprising either a top-tether or a support-leg, to limit the pitch rotation of the Child Restraint System, attached to, or supported by, the corresponding vehicle.

-2.7.
-"Specific vehicle ISOFIX or 'built in'" is an indication for the system of connecting a a category of Child Restraint System connecting to specific vehicle types.
+All three vehicle anchorage [and the vehicle contact area] are to be approved according to Regulation No. 14. - 2.6.
+"ISOFIX Universal" is an ISOFIX comprising a top-tether or support-leg, to limit the pitch rotation of the Child Restraint System, attached to, or supported by, the corresponding vehicle. - 2.7.
+"Specific vehicle ISOFIX or 'built in'" is an indication for the system of connecting a Child Restraint System to specific vehicle types.
 All vehicle anchorages are to be approved according to Regulation No. 14.
-It is also an indication for Child Restraint Systems including dashboard as a vehicle contact zone.
+It is also an indication for Child Restraint Systems including dashboard as a vehicle contact zone. - 2.8.
+"Size" indicates the stature of the Child for whom the Child Restraint System, has been designed and approved.
+Child restraint systems may cover any size range provided that all requirements are fulfilled. - 2.9.
+"Orientation" is the indication that a Child Restraint System can be used forward-facing and/or rearward-facing, the following distinction is made: